imansour12/sus-recipies/README.md

 This project was created with Ract, here's a link to it. [here's a link to it.](https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstley).

+I use Axios to make requests to the API.
+If you want to use fetch() you can change it.

 ## Installing and running on your local machine

+Before installing make sure you create a .env file in the root of the project and put in your API key like this:
+REACT_APP_API_KEY=fo0baR1b2

+Replace fo0baR1b2 with your API key.

 I use yarn because it's better, however you can choose to be primitive and use NPM: